Tony Robinson (American football)

-Early years
+Early life

 Robinson was born in Monticello, Florida, the son of Johnnie Robinson, a truck driver, and his wife, Jean.
 He grew up in Tallahassee, where he played football with neighborhood kids from a very young age.
 He played high school football at Tallahassee's Leon High School under heralded coach Gene Cox.
 He joined Leon's junior varsity squad as a freshman in 1978, initially playing at wide receiver, but switching to quarterback when Cox noticed how easily he could throw the ball long distances.

 Robinson was named Leon's starting quarterback during his sophomore season.
 The decision was controversial, not only because Robinson was an underclassman, but because he was black.
 Cox, who had sent a string of quarterbacks to the college ranks, brushed off the criticism, stating, "I've always believed in playing the best player," and that Robinson was "unquestionably the best."

 During his three years as Leon's starting quarterback, Robinson completed 378 of 676 passes for 6,581 yards and 75 touchdowns, and was one of the few high school quarterbacks at the time to throw for more than 2,000 yards in three consecutive seasons.
 With Robinson as the starter, Leon lost just four times in 33 games.
 During his senior season, Robinson completed 155 of 261 passes for 2,354 yards and 24 touchdowns, leading Leon to an undefeated regular season.
 He won "Florida Player of the Year" accolades, and was named to the Parade All-American team.